davidbecker6081/jumpcloud-ui-assignment/DISCUSSION.md

 - Adding <ErrorBoundary> to catch errors, especially from API requests
 - Add in more specific validation for fields during new user creation
 - Could disable the add a new user button if already at user limit and then show a message if hovering over button
+- Add some kind of toaster notification (timed popup notification that tells the user they successfully updated the user)

 1. List the users in your JumpCloud organization.
 2. Create a new user.